Divider rule

 Airborne/Foodborne Illness

-Airborne transmission of an illness occurs when bacteria or viruses travel on dust particles or on small respiratory droplets that may become aerosolized when people sneeze, cough, laugh, or exhale.
-They can travel on are currents over considerable distances and are loaded with infectious particles.
+Airborne transmission of an illness occurs when bacteria or viruses travel on dust particles or on small respiratory droplets that may become aerosolized when people sneeze, cough, laugh or exhale.
+They can travel on air currents over considerable distances and are loaded with infectious particles.

 Foodborne illnesses are caused by a variety of foodborne pathogenic bacteria, viruses, prions or parasites that contaminate food.
 Commonly referred to as food poisoning, foodborne illness is any illness resulting from the consumption of food.

-If there is a concern toward the possibility of a possible airborne or foodborne illness, notify your building proctor, dean or director of the affected facility.
-They in turn will notify Texas A&M Environmental Health and Safety.
+If there is a concern toward a possible airborne or foodborne illness, notify your building proctor, dean or director of the affected facility.
+They in turn will notify Texas A&M Environmental Health and Safety (EHS).

 Pandemic Threats

 In the case of a pandemic threat, such as pandemic influenza, actions will be taken based on the location and level of transmission of a virus.
-Faculty, students and staff of Texas A&M will be directed to follow actions given by the University based on the level of outbreak.
+Faculty, students and staff will be directed to follow actions given by the university based on the level of outbreak.